-Join the Babson Financial Literacy Project (BFLP) for three hands-on workshops that can change the way you think about money.
-We are a not-for-profit program designed to help young adults acquire the necessary knowledge and habits for long-term financial prosperity.
-While exploring real-world financial situations, participants will hone their problem-solving skills and build lifelong strategies for budgeting, building credit, saving, and more.
+The BFLP is a not-for-profit program designed to help young adults acquire the necessary knowledge and skills for long-term financial prosperity and independence.
+The program draws from case studies developed by Babson College finance professors to teach critical financial skills in a community setting.
+While exploring real-world financial situations, participants build lifelong strategies for budgeting, building credit, investing, and more.
+An online financial knowledge platform supports the program.
 Participants do not need any financial expertise, and only basic math skills are required.

-Credit cards offer convenience and can be a huge help to building a credit profile, but they can also be a large source of misuse.
-This workshop provides insights on how to manage credit cards, their hidden costs, and tips to avoid credit card traps.
-Learn about credit scores and credit reports and what steps you can take to improve your financial standing.
+Credit cards offer convenience and can help you build a credit profile, but they can be misused.
+This workshop provides insights into managing credit cards and their hidden costs and tips to avoid credit card traps.
+Learn about credit reports and credit scores and what steps you can take to improve your financial standing.

 BFLP workshops are restricted to participants 18 years or older.
 Workshops are highly interactive so class size is limited to 30 students.